udaan-iitt/editions/2023_Autumn/internships-and-placements-through-the-students-lens.md

 In the grand scheme of things, your journey is just beginning, and there's a world of possibilities awaiting you beyond graduation.
 We surely hope so.
 Embrace the adventure and keep moving forward; you could be the next Cornelius (Lewis) Robinson.
 Until next time!

 *P.S.
 This article was not intended to offend anyone.
 As the campus magazine, our primary aim is to shed light on the events and issues on campus, offering constructive critiques where necessary.
 This is the essence of journalism, and we are committed to upholding its principles and spirit.
 Our intention is to inform, provoke thought, and encourage positive change within our community.
-We appreciate your understanding and support as we continue to fulfill this important role.*
+We appreciate your understanding and support as we continue to fulfil this important role.*

 <!--EndFragment-->